-Written notice shall be given to parents a reasonable time before the school district: 1.
-Proposes to initiate or change the identification, evaluation, verification or educational placement of a child or the provision of a free appropriate public education; or 2.
-Refuses to initiate or change the identification, evaluation, or educational placement of the child or the provision of a free appropriate public education of the child or the provision of a free appropriate public education of the child or the provision of a free appropriate public education of the child or the provision of a free appropriate public education to the child.
+Written notice shall be given to parents a reasonable time before the school district:

+- 1. Proposes to initiate or change the identification, evaluation, verification or educational placement of a child or the provision of a free appropriate public education; or - 2.
+Refuses to initiate or change the identification, evaluation, or educational placement of the child or the provision of a free appropriate public education to the child.